 If you're an avid Twitter user, you might know that Twitter has had a dark mode option since 2016.
 However, up until March 2019, Twitter only had one dark mode option.
 The company rolled out an OLED night mode dubbed "Lights out" on March 28.
 While this mode looks great on any smartphone, those with an OLED display will really notice a difference when browsing.

-Enabling "Dark mode" (previously called "Night mode") on the Twitter app is actually super simple.
+If you're not running iOS 13, or Twitter doesn't change with the system dark mode, accessing Twitter's dark mode settings is also simple.
 First, make sure you're on the main page of any of the four tabs at the bottom of the display.
 Just tap on one of them if you're not.

 On iPhones with the light bulb icon, the fastest way to do this is to long-press this icon.
 When the submenu appears, you can easily activate "Automatic dark mode" by tapping on the slider.

 If you have an iPhone X, XS, or XS Max, you might notice that your dark mode doesn't match the color shown above.
-That's because, by default, Twitter uses its OLED "Lights out" mode for OLED devices.
+That's because, by default, Twitter uses its OLED "Lights out" mode for OLED iOS devices.
 See below for instructions on switching between normal "Dark mode" and "Lights out."

 "Lights out" is Twitter's pure black mode, perfect for OLED devices and those who prefer a black theme to a dark blue.
 By far, the easiest way to enable "Lights out" is on iOS — long-press on the light bulb icon in the side pull-out menu.
 If "Dark mode" isn't enabled already, tap the slider next to it.
 Then, tap "Lights out," and watch your display sink into perfect night mode.